EOP-OMB/payment-accuracy/website/pages/programs/usda-food-and-nutrition-service-fns-special-supplemental-nut-937321d1.md

       and integrity.
 This includes addressing certification and vendor issues that could result in improper payments.
     Mitigation_Strategy: atp6_1
-  - Action_Taken: Planned
-    Action_Type: Audit
-    Completion_Date: FY2024
-    Description_Action_Taken: A prime example of Food and Nutrition Service (FNS) Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) implementing corrective actions are through WIC oversight.
-FNS uses management evaluations (MEs) as its primary oversight tool.
-MEs assure program integrity by assessing WIC State agency compliance with Program requirements, evaluating the accomplishment of WIC Program objectives, and providing technical assistance to State Agencies and supporting efforts to improve and innovate.
-In FY 2020-2024, FNS' ME target area for WIC is Nutrition Services.
-Delivering high quality nutrition services is essential to carrying out the Program's mission.
-The Nutrition Services ME examines how State agencies plan for and deliver nutrition services, including nutrition and breastfeeding education.
-In addition to the ME target area, FNS also conducts a national risk-based ME assessment to identify State agencies with known program integrity issues.
-Program integrity issues include issues relating to improper payments, vendor management, certification/eligibility, fraud, or any other issue that poses a high monetary values risk to the Program.
-      The FY 2020-2024 Target Area also include a focus on updating existing ME materials and technology.
-The target area supports the United States Department of Agriculture (USDA) and FNS priorities related to providing high quality customer service to WIC State agency partners, as well as ensuring integrity in the WIC Program through the timely resolution of issues identified through MEs.
-FNS continues to analyze ME data to identify opportunities to improve program administration and integrity.
-This includes addressing certification and vendor issues that could result in improper payments.
-    Mitigation_Strategy: app6_1
-  - Action_Taken: Planned
-    Action_Type: Training
-    Completion_Date: FY2024
-    Description_Action_Taken: Food and Nutrition Service (FNS) has implemented several opportunities of training for the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
-Annual training is provided on FNS’ National Management Evaluation (ME) guidance to regional office staff who conduct MEs.
-      The goal of this training to establish standards for FNS to effectively communicate findings and corrective action expectations to State agencies, to provide necessary technical assistance, and to support State agency program improvements.
-Additional WIC specific ME training is conducted throughout the year to support regional staff by holding bi-monthly meetings to discuss best practices and provide technical assistance, as well as specific technical assistance as needed to improve understanding and compliance of ME activities.
-Additional training is provided to state agencies through specific technical assistance during oversight activities.
-Training activities for State agency staff are further identified through the results of an annual target area report.
-This report looks at national trends of program integrity issues as well as programmatic deficiencies across all State agencies to issue technical assistance, policy memos, and training as needed.
-FNS has also recently released several resources for WIC State agencies that target improvement in the areas of vendor management and certification.
-These resources include the WIC Vendor Management and Food Delivery Handbook, a new toolkit on assessing and developing WIC Vendor Peer Group Systems, and an updated tool for assessing WIC Vendor Cost Neutrality.
-    Mitigation_Strategy: app3_1
   Agency_Needs_Satisfied: Food and Nutrition Service (FNS) Special Supplemental Nutrition
     Program for Women, Infants, and Children (WIC) has what is needed with respect to internal controls, human capital and information system and other infrastructure